fledge-iot/fledge-south-pt100/docs/index.rst

 Create a solder bridge across the *2/3 Wire* jumper, outlined in red in the picture above.

-You must also cut the thin wire trace on the jumper block outline in yellow that runs between the 2 and 4.
-Then create a new connection between the 3 and 3 side of this jumper block.
+You must also cut the thin wire trace on the jumper block outlined in yellow that runs between the 2 and 4.

+Then create a new connection between the 4 and 3 side of this jumper block.
 This is probably best done with a solder bridge.

 .. raw:: html